 Within the USA, the International Geography Bee is split into four age divisions: Varsity, Junior Varsity, Middle School, and Elementary.
 For the 2022-2023 academic year, the Varsity Division is for students born before July 1, 2007 (regardless of their grade in school).
 All younger students, again, regardless of their grade, are welcome to compete in the Junior Varsity Division – they can also compete separately in the 8th, 7th, 6th Grade, or Elementary School Division (for 5th graders and younger) depending on their year in school or corresponding birthdate if homeschooled and not formally enrolled in a grade.
 Please note that younger students that qualify for JV Nationals are not automatically qualified for Middle/Elementary School Nationals, they have to qualify for it separately.
 See this site for more details.

 The Varsity and Junior Varsity Divisions use identical questions at all stages of the competition.
-The first stage is the National Qualifying Exam (NQE) which is also used to qualify students for the US Geography Olympiad, which functions the exact same way in terms of its age divisions.
-It does not cost extra if a student wishes to also then use the NQE as a way to qualify for the National Championships of the US Geography Olympiad.
+The first stage is the National Qualifying Exam (NQE) which is also used to qualify students for the US Geography Championships, which functions the exact same way in terms of its age divisions.
+It does not cost extra if a student wishes to also then use the NQE as a way to qualify for the National Championships of the US Geography Championships.
 The NQE has three separate versions: A, B, and C at the Varsity and Junior Varsity levels.
 Each is meant to be comparable in difficulty, and students need to only qualify on any one version for the National Championships.
 The NQE is always administered at the National History Bee and Bowl‘s Varsity and JV level state and regional tournaments; the version of the NQE given at each tournament corresponds to the question set that NHBB uses at each event (also called A, B, and C).

 For further information, please see the FAQ page here.